-NOTE: Make sure to use the Safely Remove USB Drive or the Windows Eject Drive function to prepare the USB key for removal.
+NOTE: Make sure to use the Windows Eject Drive function to prepare the USB key for removal.
 Otherwise, the content in the USB key may be damaged and the USB key will not work as expected.

 Remove the key, label, and store for future use.